Skip to content

 7. Turn that behavior into a team rule instead of calling it “talent.”

 That is how a paid lead becomes cheaper without the platform changing anything.
-If the rep does not 6-pack it and log it, you did not buy a full opportunity.
+If the rep does not 6-pack it, log it, and follow up cleanly, you did not buy a full opportunity.
 You bought half a lead and wasted the rest.
+If the rep needs help turning that conversation into the next touch, use the roofing follow-up generator before the lead goes cold.

 The platform does not lower lead cost.
 The field system lowers lead cost.